Strong-lensing cosmography using third-generation gravitational-wave detectors

 \subsection{Acknowledgments:}

 We thank Otto Akseli Hannuksela for his careful review of the manuscript and useful comments.
-We are also grateful to the members of the ICTS Astrophysical Relativity group and the LIGO-Virgo-KAGRA collaboration's working group on gravitational lensing for useful discussions.
+We are also thankful to Ken K.Y.
+Ng and Salvatore Vitale for supplying the posterior predicted samples of merger rate density, which were utilised in the analysis conducted in section \ref{sec:measurement-error}.
+For useful discussions, we thank Koustav Narayan Maity as well as members of the ICTS Astrophysical Relativity group and the LIGO-Virgo-KAGRA collaboration's working group on gravitational lensing.
 Our research is supported by the Department of Atomic Energy, Government of India, under Project No. RTI4001.
-Numerical calculations were performed using the Alice cluster at ICTS.
+The numerical calculations were carried out using the Alice cluster at ICTS.